Designed London’s first proper sewer system and helped rid the city of cholera

 Why you might have heard of Joseph Bazalgette

-Sir Joseph William Bazalgette was a civil engineer in the 19th century who built London’s first sewer network (still in use today), which helped to wipe out cholera in the capital.
+Sir Joseph William Bazalgette was a civil engineer in the 19th century who built London’s first sewer system (still in use today), which helped to wipe out cholera in the capital.

-He also designed the Albert, Victoria and Chelsea embankments, which housed the sewers, in central London.
+Bazalgette also designed the Albert, Victoria and Chelsea embankments, which housed the sewers in central London.

-During 1884, Sir Joseph Bazalgette was the 24th President of ICE.
+During 1884, Sir Joseph Bazalgette was the 24th president of the ICE.